10 Ideas for Inexpensive and Memorable Vacation Souvenirs

-I have several pen and ink drawings of places that I have visited.
+I have several pen and ink drawings of the places that I have visited.
 These look great on a bookshelf or mixed in with a wall of family photographs.

 Vacation Souvenir Collections:

 Several readers collect Christmas ornaments from their trips, some prefer playing cards and coffee cups, and others collect additions for their charm bracelet.
 If you have gone for the flattened penny, you have got to see what one clever person did by making them into beautiful jewelry.
 You have to see this to believe me.

 My reader, Mindy shared her idea for making a memory jar as a vacation souvenir: